6. RewriteRule Flags¶

 should be applied immediately without considering further rules.

-the rewritten request is handled, the .htaccess file or <Directory>
+engine.
+As the rewritten request is handled, the same .htaccess

-section may be encountered again, and thus the ruleset may be run again
+file or <Directory> section may be encountered again, and the entire

 one of these contexts, that you take explicit steps to avoid rules